-We will ensure that staff are aware of the importance of:
+We will work to ensure our whole-school community are aware of the importance of:

-- challenging inappropriate behaviours; - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment; and, - challenging physical behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
+- challenging inappropriate behaviours; - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment; and, challenging physical behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them.